-Before anything put the camera down.
-Directing is 10 times easier and more personable when you’re not hidden behind a camera.
-This is an opportunity to connect with your clients and show that they are your complete focus.
-We start every portrait session by running our clients through the Foundation Posing Framework:
+While most photographers reach for the camera to start a session, we suggest putting the camera down.
+Here’s why: Directing is 10 times easier and more personable when you’re not hidden behind a camera.
+Take this opportunity to connect with your clients and show that they are your complete focus.
+We start every portrait session by running our clients through the Foundation Posing Framework.

 Begin with the classic pose and have your subjects face the camera in order to get them comfortable for the session.
-The classic pose is one of the easiest family photo poses because it is:
+The classic pose is one of the easiest family portrait poses for the following reasons:

 Transition your clients into a V-Up pose and frame them within the scene by creating equal visual weight throughout.
-With any family portrait, we want to show connection and familiarity with touch points; the more touch points we create, the more intimate a pose becomes.
-Read more about why touch-points make or break a photo here!
+In all of our family portrait poses, we want to show connection and familiarity with touch points; the more touch points we create, the more intimate a pose becomes.

-Sessions with children pose their own set of challenges, one of which is working on borrowed time.
+Sessions with children typically include a unique set of challenges, most of which leave the photographer working on borrowed time.
 In these instances, we need to move very quickly, but always remember the family is looking to you for direction, charisma, and warmth – no pressure right?

 Incorporate action to engage the entire family and then wait for the right moment to capture natural reactions.
 We like to refer to this as assisted photojournalism – watch this webinar to see what it’s all about!

 We typically get requests for editorial family photos during weddings rather than family portrait sessions.
-When shooting editorial, it’s important to communicate that even though these shots are complex, time-consuming and risky, they are the most memorable photos.
+When shooting in an editorial style during a wedding, it’s important to communicate that even though these shots are complex, time-consuming and risky, they often stand out (in a good way) as the most memorable photos.

 Don’t be intimidated by group editorial posing.
 It takes practice, research and time to fine-tune due to the nuances and focus needed for every subject in the image.
-By asking the family to smile with just the lips we can capture a serious but soft gaze.
+By asking the family to smile with just the lips, for example, we can capture a serious but soft gaze.
 Upgrade to Premium now to see how we pose our large group photos in the Complete Posing Workshop!

-As photographers, we’ve all heard you have to be at the right place at the right time, and in most cases, this still rings true.
-However, with a bit of directing we can recreate candid moments.
+As photographers, we’re aware of the importance of being in the right place at the right time.
+However, with a bit of directing, we can take a more active role and convincingly recreate candid moments.

-In large family portraits, space changes the presence in the photo and creates a mood and sense of symmetry, even with an uneven amount of people.
+In large family portraits, space changes the presence in the photo and creates a mood and sense of symmetry, even with an odd number of people.
 Reducing the amount of space in the frame has the same effect.
 To make a moment more intimate, we suggest reframing for a tight crop.
-By limiting distractions, the focus is on emotion and body language, and to reinforce familial relationships, focus on hand placement to establish a connection.
+By limiting distractions, the focus is on emotion and body language.
+To reinforce familial relationships, focus on hand placement to establish a connection.